Tag: Politics

 -

-Humanity on a Blacklist: Stanley Kubrick’s “Dr. Strangelove or: How I Stopped Worrying and Love the Bomb”
+When Civilization Betrays Itself: Stanley Kubrick’s “Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb”

 Dr. Strangelove, based on the Peter George novel Red Alert is clearly deeply rooted in its own time; shot when Cold War was in its zenith, yet it manages to speak to us.
 It will speak to us as long as Doomsday Machine in the form of the nuclear arsenal possessed by the major world powers…